moemoe89/btc/README.md

 $ docker-compose -f ./development/docker-compose.yml up migration
 ```

-This migration also seeds some test data, because when creating a transaction, will requires existing user id.
+This migration also seeds some test data, because when creating a transaction, will require existing User ID.
-This seeds, will insert 5 users data, from ID 1 to 5.
+By this seeds, we will have 5 users test data, from ID 1 to 5.

 ### 4. Instrumentation